dialogos-project/jython-demo-client/README.md

 To run the client, you will need the following:

 * An up-to-date version of [Jython](http://www.jython.org/downloads.html); at the time of writing, this is 2.7.0.
 This document assumes that `jython` is in your PATH, so you can simply call it as `jython` on the command line.
 Otherwise, replace `jython` below with its absolute pathname.
 * The DialogOS client library, which you can [download here](https://github.com/dialogos-project/dialogos/releases/download/2.0.3/dialogos-client-2.0.3.jar).
-This document assumes that you put the file into dialogos-client-2.0.3.jar in your current directory; you can also put it somewhere else, and will then have to adjust the paths below as needed.
+This document assumes that you save the file as `dialogos-client-2.0.3.jar` in your current directory; you can also put it somewhere else, and will then have to adjust the paths below as needed.

 Run the client as follows: